 Pros: It would be convenient for people specially for children under 5 to take the vaccine.

-Cons: Its complete applications are still not known and nasal spray may not be convenient for people over 65 and people suffering from asthama.
+Cons: Its complete applications are still not known and nasal spray may not be convenient for people over 65 and people suffering from asthma.

 3. FluMist can be advertised by mentioning about live viruses and what happens with them.